allegheny-college-cmpsc-100-spring-2024/pastiche-animation/README.md

 In this lab, you will choose two works of art and use them to inspire an animated [*pastiche*](https://www.merriam-webster.com/dictionary/pastiche).
 The conceptual and artistic goal for this lab  is to create an animated 3D canvas that shows thoughtful engagement with these two pieces of art.

 You can get credit for **variables**, **math-logic**, **while-loops**, **for-loops**, **if-else**, **functions** and **dictionaries**.
+(We will learn about dictionaries on 3/26.)
 You can deploy these concepts however you like as long as it is **documented with comments** and **has a visible effect in your canvas**.
 Your project should also include animation and you should be able to write about how your two selected images influenced the outcome in your reflection.

 This project covers [course outcomes](https://github.com/allegheny-college-cmpsc-100-fall-2023/course-materials#learning-outcomes) including application of Python programming principles, and designing and implementing original projects.

-## Notes

-**Please read all instructions carefully**!

-I haven't added any gator checks, as this assignment is more open ended.
-Focus instead on reading the directions.

-Next week, we will learn how to wrap images in textures made from JPEG images.
-Keep this in mind as you plan your lab.
-If you want get a head start on adding textures to your shapes, reference the demo trinket [here](https://trinket.io/library/trinkets/892338055c).
+> [!TIP]
+> Read all the words in all the instructions!

-## Step One: Ideation
+## Step One: Planning

-1. First, you are going to choose two artworks that resonate with you on Artstor.
+1. **Go on Artstor and choose two images for inspiration**!
+First, you are going to choose two artworks that resonate with you on Artstor.
 You can access Artstor [at this link](https://go.openathens.net/redirector/allegheny.edu?url=https%3A%2F%2Flibrary.artstor.org%2F%23%2Fhome).
 Spend some time searching for ideas, topics, artists, historical periods, or art styles that mean something to you!
 Take the time to choose **two images** that will each serve as a vital source of inpsiration.
-See if you can find two images that relate to each other in a way that's challenging but fun!
-Place the links to your two images under Step One in the file called IDEATION.md
+See if you can find two images that relate to each other in a way that's challenging but fun! **Place the links to your two images under Step One in the file called `planning.md`**
-2. Next, take out a pen and paper.
+2. **Brainstorm your animation.** Next, take out a pen and paper.
 You'll set a timer for seven minutes.
-Keep the pen moving the whole time, and write or draw anything that comes to mind when you think about these two images and what you are able to do with animations in VPython. **Remember, we will learn how to add photo textures to images next week!** (Or you can skip ahead to the [texture demo trinket](https://trinket.io/library/trinkets/892338055c).) **Take a photo of what you've drawn and paste in Step Two of IDEATION.md.**
+Keep the pen moving the whole time, and write or draw anything that comes to mind when you think about these two images and what you are able to do with animations in VPython. **Remember, we will learn how to add photo textures to images next week!** (Or you can skip ahead to the [texture demo trinket](https://trinket.io/library/trinkets/892338055c).) **Take a photo of what you've drawn and paste in Step Two of `planning.md`.**
 3. Under Step 3, write a polished paragraph with at least 100 words about what you plan to make.
 Or write at least 50 words and include a drawing.

 ## Step Two: Get Coding

-Create a VPython Trinket, title it appropraitely, and save it.
-Paste the link to your Trinket in LINK.md right away, so that professor can see your progress as needed while you are working on your lab.
+Create a VPython Trinket, title it appropriately, and save it.
+Paste the link to your Trinket in `trinket.md` right away, so that professor can see your progress as needed while you are working on your lab.

 **To get credit for a coding concept, include a comment above the relevant code with the concept name in all-caps.** So for **for-loops**, put a comment `# FOR-LOOPS` just above the code your using.
 If you use a concept more than once, flag the instance that you found the most challenging.

 **You also must document code thoroughly with comments to get credit.**

-In this lab, you can get credit for **variables**, **math-logic**, **while-loops**, **for-loops**, **if-else**, **functions** and **return**.
+In this lab, you can get credit for **variables**, **math-logic**, **while-loops**, **for-loops**, **if-else**, **functions** and **dictionaries**.
 You can also get credit for **independent research**.
 You can use these concepts however you like, but I've included some suggestions below.
-It's also a good idea to reference this week's [lecture notes and demos](https://github.com/allegheny-college-cmpsc-100-fall-2023/course-materials/blob/main/lecture-content/lecture-links.md#functions-with-return-statements), especially the **Floating Ghost Challenge Demo** listed under October 18.

 You can choose to use some but not all of the concepts listed.
-You'll just need to get credit for them in a later lab if not this one.
+You'll just need to get credit for them in your final project if not this lab.

 ### Variables